jojva/bitcoin-rebrander/README.md

 # bitcoin-rebrander
-Rebrand your fork of Bitcoin to your likening
+Rebrand your fork of Bitcoin to your liking